KeiKey/speech-to-text/README.md

 # Audit

-This project provides a Dockerized setup for running a Laravel application.
+This project is a Dockerized setup for running a Laravel application.
 It includes configurations for NGINX, MySQL, PHP, and Node.js.

 ## Running app locally

+### NOTE: Running app through Docker needs some fixes.

 ### Option 1: Docker

 #### Prerequisites

-Before you begin, ensure you have Docker and Docker Compose installed on your system.
+Before you begin, ensure you have Docker and Docker Compose installed on your machine.

 - Docker
 - Docker Compose

 To run the Laravel application using Docker, follow these steps:

-1. Clone this repository to your local machine:
+1. Clone this repository to your machine:

     ```bash
     git clone https://github.com/KeiKey/audit